Chart a Metric and Check Variation

 • signals -- keyed by rule (xRule1, xRule2, xRule3, mrRule1).
 Each entry carries slots (1-indexed positions) and a description.

-• classification -- stable, signals, chaos, or insufficient.
+• classification -- stable, signals, chaos, insufficient, or degenerate-zero.

 Read classification first.
 If it says stable, the latest point is within expected variation and no action is needed.
+If it says degenerate-zero, the series is also quiet, but every observation is zero: it carries no process signal at all, so a predictability target is not substantively met by it.
 If it says signals, look at the signals object to see which rules fired and where.

 The three detection rules